Catecholaminergic Polymorphic Ventricular Tachycardia

-If someone is found to be in VT (ventricular tachycardia), treatment typically involves electrical cardioversion/defibrillation (shock) to return the heart rhythm back to normal.
-For long-term management, healthcare providers use a variety of treatments for CPVT such as:
+If someone is found to be in VT (ventricular tachycardia) or ventricular fibrillation, treatment typically involves electrical cardioversion/defibrillation (shock) to return the heart rhythm back to normal.
+For long-term management, healthcare providers use a variety of treatments for CPVT, such as:

 - Medicines to prevent irregular heartbeats, such as beta-blockers and sometimes calcium channel blockers